Background pattern

 • Cardiac arrest.

-Unknown frequency (cannot be estimated from available data):
+Frequency not known (cannot be estimated from the available data):

-• Vomiting, diarrhea.
+• Vomiting, diarrhea

-• Confusion, drowsiness, lack of energy, swelling, fluid retention, decreased urine output.
+• Confusion, drowsiness, lack of energy, swelling, fluid retention, decreased urine output

 • Rash with blisters and fever.

-Reporting side effects
+Reporting of side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Vancomycin Storage Room
+5. Storing Vancomycin Sala

 Keep out of sight and reach of children.